 NFL Free Agency Tracker 2023: Top players, signings, start time, cap space

-NFL Free Agency Tracker 2023: Top players, start time, cap space originally appeared on NBC Sports Bayarea
+NFL Free Agency Tracker 2023: Top players, start time, cap space originally appeared on NBC Sports Boston

 The 2023 NFL offseason is in full swing.

-With the legal tampering period now open and the new league year set to begin this week, player movement is happening across the NFL.
+With the new league year officially open, player movement is happening across the NFL.

 But while many free agents have already agreed to deals with new teams, plenty are still searching for a new home.